MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

     (2, 'P', 'LTE', 100.0, '["Black","White"]'),
     (3, 'R', 'GTE', 20.0, '["Red"]');
     ```
     Each rule has a unique `id` and encodes filters on starting letter, wingspan, and color.
 For `wingspan_operator`, `'GTE'` means "greater than or equal" and `'LTE'` means "less than or equal".
-For more complicated rules with varying schemas, you might consider using the [`jsonb` type](/sql/types/jsonb) and adjust the logic in the upcoming `LATERAL` join to suit your needs.
+For more complicated rules with varying schemas, consider using the [`jsonb` type](/sql/types/jsonb) and adjust the logic in the upcoming `LATERAL` join to suit your needs.

 ### Create the View